-- (1) are within the covered classes shown on the You Should Know page; - (2) are working on a full-time basis; and - (3) have completed the waiting period shown on the You Should Know page.
+- are within the covered classes shown on the You Should Know page; - (2) are working on a full-time or permanent part-time basis; and - (3) have completed the waiting period shown on the You Should Know page.

 If your coverage ends because of leave of absence, layoff or disability and you are re-employed within 6 months of the date of termination, you will be eligible for coverage on the first day you are actively at work.